LOOSE-LIPS/loose-lips-2.0/src/routes/blog/syz/index.md

 author: 69
 banner:
   - imported/syz/image1142.jpeg
-description: >-
-  &ldquo;It&rsquo;s All DIY, You Know?&rdquo; LL Speaks To Syz As co-founder of multimedia collective&nbsp;Method Lab, Oli Samways has been throwing dances in the basements and dark rooms of Bristol since 2015.
-Under his&nbsp;Syz&nbsp;moniker, Oli&rsquo;s singular take on intricate UK techno and unearthly bass music has seen physical release on fellow Bristol imprints&nbsp;Pressure Dome&nbsp;and&nbsp;Only Ruins.
-On [...]Read More...
+description: "“It’s All DIY, You Know?”
+LL Speaks To Syz As co-founder of multimedia collective\_Method Lab, Oli Samways has been throwing dances in the basements and dark rooms of Bristol since 2015.
+Under his\_Syz\_moniker, Oli’s singular take on intricate UK techno and unearthly bass music has seen physical release on fellow Bristol imprints\_Pressure Dome\_and\_Only Ruins.
+On [...]Read More..."
 published: true
 tags: interview
 featured: false